Thelymitra holmesii: Taxonomy and naming

 Thelymitra holmesii was first formally described in 1933 by William Henry Nicholls from a specimen collected near Portland and the description was published in The Victorian Naturalist.
 The specific epithet (holmesii) honours "Murray Holmes, a youthful and energetic orchidologist".

 Distribution and habitat

-The blue star sun orchid grows in winter wet or swampy places, sometimes in disturbed areas, forest woodland or heath.
+Blue star sun orchid grows in winter wet or swampy places, sometimes in disturbed areas, forest woodland or heath.
 It grows in southern Victoria, near Bundanoon in New South Wales, in the south-east of South Australia and in scattered populations in Tasmania.

 Conservation

 Thelymitra holmesii is listed as "vulnerable" in South Australia and as "rare" under the Tasmanian Threatened Species Protection Act 1995.